Strobesstrobes

 How is thick client testing different from web application testing?

-Web testing focuses almost entirely on the server-side request/response.
-Thick client testing adds the local host (files, registry, memory, DLLs) and the binary itself (decompilation, anti-tamper, hardcoded secrets), plus protocols that are frequently custom TCP rather than HTTP.
-You need reversing and host-analysis skills on top of web skills.
+Web testing focuses on the server-side request and response.
+Thick client testing adds the local host (files, registry, memory, named pipes, DLLs) and the binary itself (decompilation, hardcoded secrets, anti-tamper), plus protocols that are often custom TCP rather than HTTP.
+You need reverse-engineering and Windows host-analysis skills on top of web skills.

 Sources and references